 Over 1.000 years ago, the Irish celebrated on March 17th in honor of Saint Patrick’s death.
 He was an apostle who introduced Christianity to the Irish.
-The three-leaf clover represented the Trinity which he spoke about (the Father, Son, and Holy Spirit).
-When the tradition made it to America they patronized it with drinking, and gold.
-The leprechaun came from an Irish folklore which was fiction.
+The three-leaf clover represented the Trinity he spoke about (the Father, Son, and Holy Spirit).
+When the tradition made it to America, they patronized it with drinking and gold.
+The leprechaun came from Irish folklore, which was fiction.
 They were known to be tiny little men.
-We all heard the phrase “The luck of the Irish”, which came from 19th century successful miners during the gold and silver rush years in Ireland.
+We all heard the phrase “The luck of the Irish,” which came from 19th-century successful miners during Ireland’s gold and silver rush years.
 Luck in Ireland meant happiness or good fortune.
-It is coming from the Dutch word gheluc.
+It comes from the Dutch word shellac.

 Only what we do for God will last because it is eternal.
 Natural things can get away from you.
 Live to glorify God and the purpose He has called you to.

 God knows we need things here on earth.
-He wants us to have them because He loves to give to His children, just like parents.
-However, He does not want the things to have us.
+He wants us to have them because He loves giving to His children like parents.
+However, He does not want things to have us.
 God will take care of us as long as we trust Him.
 He blesses us so we can be a blessing to others.

 “Not just luck, It’s God I trust!”

 Prayer: God, I bless you today.
-I will not forget all the benefits I have being your child.
+I will not forget all the benefits I have been your child.
 You own the cattle on a thousand hills.
-You are the good Shepherd and I want for nothing.
+You are the good Shepherd, and I want for nothing.
 I am an heir.
 I am redeemed from the curse.
 You sent your Son Jesus to die for me and took everything just for me.
-God, I am kingdom minded walking in the purpose you have for me here on earth.
-I stay connected to you and everything else will be added.
-I repent for making things, money, and people as idols in my life.
-I lay up treasures that are eternal that will never fade.
+God, I am kingdom-minded, walking in the purpose you have for me here on earth.
+I stay connected to you, and everything else will be added.
+I repent for making things, money, and people idols in my life.
+I lay up eternal treasures that will never fade.
 I praise you in Jesus’ name!
 Amen.